History of Richborough Roman Fort and Amphitheatre

 At the end point of the best sea crossing from Gaul, with a sheltered harbour, Richborough was ideally situated to develop into a major port.

 The town included an amphitheatre and one of the biggest monumental arches in the Roman Empire.
-The arch, built in about AD 85, was exceptionally large and elaborate.
-Twenty-five metres tall, it was clad in expensive white marble, imported from Italy, and adorned with sculptures and inscriptions.
-Such an impressive monument can only have been inspired and resourced by the Emperor.
-It symbolised Richborough’s status as the gateway to Britain, or accessus Britanniae – the main and most important port of entry from the Continent.
+The arch, probably built sometime between AD 85 and AD 150, was exceptionally large and elaborate.
+Twenty-five metres tall, it was clad in expensive white Carrara marble imported from Italy, and adorned with sculptures and inscriptions.
+Such an impressive monument can only have been inspired and resourced by an Emperor.
+It symbolised Richborough’s status as the gateway to Britain (or accessus Britanniae) – the main port of entry from the Continent.

 The heyday of the town was in the 2nd century.
-An earlier timber mansio – an inn for official visitors – was rebuilt in stone, and other buildings including shops lined the streets.
+An earlier timber mansio – an inn for messengers and officials on government business – was rebuilt in stone, and other buildings including shops lined the streets.
 These are now partly visible within the area of the later 3rd-century stone-walled fort.
-Geophysical and aerial surveys, however, have shown that the settlement extended far beyond the confines of this later fort, covering an area of at least 21 hectares (52 acres).
+Geophysical and aerial surveys, however, have shown that the town extended far beyond the confines of this later fort, covering an area of at least 21 hectares.

-The amphitheatre at Richborough, set in a high position at the edge of the settlement, was probably built when the town was at its height.
-Like all Roman amphitheatres, Richborough’s arena would have hosted wild beast hunts, probably featuring mainly native species – bulls, wild boars and bears.
+The amphitheatre at Richborough, set on a low but locally prominent hill at the western edge of the town, was probably built in the earlier stages of the town’s development.
+As at all Roman amphitheatres, Richborough’s arena would have hosted wild beast hunts, probably featuring mainly native species – bulls, wild boars and bears.
 The execution of criminals and fights between gladiators would also have taken place here.

-The town thrived for nearly 200 years, until in about AD 250 a drastic change occurred in response to both conflicts within the empire and attacks on the Roman province of Britain from Saxon and Frankish raiders.
-The centre of the settlement with all its buildings, even the monumental arch, was demolished and replaced by two successive forts.
+The town thrived for nearly 200 years, until AD 250, when a drastic change occurred in response to conflicts within the empire and attacks by Saxon and Frankish raiders in the English Channel.
+Buildings in the centre of the town were demolished and replaced by a small fort.
+Shortly afterwards this fort was replaced by another, when the monumental arch was dismantled and its materials reused.

-The second of these, built in stone shortly after about AD 273, is the most prominent feature on the site today.
-It formed part of a chain of shore forts defending the eastern and southern coasts of Britain (and, in Richborough’s case, the Wantsum Channel) from the late 3rd century.
+The second fort, built in stone sometime in the period AD 275–90, is the most prominent feature on the site today.
+It formed part of a chain of coastal forts defending the eastern and southern coasts of Britain (and, in Richborough’s case, the Wantsum Channel) from the late 3rd century.
+They are generally called ‘Saxon Shore forts’.

 Later history and rediscovery

-An Anglo-Saxon church was established at Richborough, probably dating to the 10th century, though it may have had a timber predecessor as early as the 7th century.
+The foundations of an Anglo-Saxon church at Richborough probably date to the 10th century, though it may have had a timber predecessor as early as the 7th century.

-Although its subsequent history during the medieval period is relatively unexplored, Richborough continued to be occupied in some way into the 15th century, possibly as a tiny settlement trading under the umbrella of the nearby port of Sandwich.
-Its significance dwindled thanks to the silting of the Wantsum Channel and the growth in importance of Sandwich, but the small 10th-century chapel remained in use until the 17th century.
+Richborough’s subsequent history during the medieval period is relatively unexplored.
+But people were living there into the 15th century, possibly in a tiny settlement trading under the umbrella of the nearby port of Sandwich.
+Its significance had dwindled, however, because of the silting of the Wantsum Channel and the consequent growth of Sandwich.
+The small 10th-century chapel remained in use until the late 17th century.

-Interest in Richborough was reignited by antiquarian visitors from the 16th century onwards, provoking many tales about the place and theories about features such as the monumental arch.
+Interest in Richborough was reignited by antiquarian visitors from the 16th century onwards, provoking many tales about the place and theories about the feature that was later discovered to be a monumental arch.
 There were excavations of the amphitheatre and arch in the 19th century.
-In the 1920s and 1930s, extensive archaeological excavations revealed the scope of the settlement and its importance to the story of Roman Britain, as well as uncovering an extraordinary range of objects.
-The whole area within the walls of the Saxon Shore fort was excavated at this time and laid out much as it appears today.
+In the 1920s and 1930s, extensive archaeological excavations revealed how long the town had lasted and its importance to the story of Roman Britain, as well as uncovering an extraordinary range of objects.
+The whole area within the walls of the Saxon Shore fort was excavated at this time and laid out for public display much as it appears today.

 Richborough is perhaps the most symbolically important of all Roman sites in Britain, witnessing both the beginning and end of Roman rule.